tkhq/qos/docs/GUIDE.md

 ### 4.2 Generate Manifest

 **What this does**: Creates the unsigned manifest document that specifies exactly what will run in the enclave.
-This includes the app binary hash (pivot-hash), expected QuorumOS version (PCRs), AWS identity (PCR3), and governance rules (manifest/share/patch sets).
+This includes the app binary hash (pivot-hash), expected QuorumOS version (PCR{0,1,2}), AWS identity (PCR3), and governance rules (manifest/share/patch sets).
 The namespace and nonce create a unique identifier preventing replay attacks.

 ```bash
 qos_client generate-manifest \